mailbox171/fctfoke-v04/readme.md

    200-core

-They are arrenged in a LAYERED ARCHITECTURE, with 100-fr being the bottom layer Therefore, PLEASE CREATE AND DESTROY IN REVERSE ORDER
+They are arrenged in a LAYERED ARCHITECTURE, with 100-fr being the bottom layer Therefore, PLEASE CREATE IN ORDER, AND DESTROY IN REVERSE ORDER

    Create      100-fr   -->  200-core

    Destroy    200-core -->  100-fr

 ### Terraform VARIABLE SCOPES

 Each VCN is a component.
 Variables for each component are generally defined (variables.tf) and assigned (terraform.tfvars) in the component root directory.

-In addition, the following scopes can be used (values will OVERRIDE what is in the root directory).
+In addition, the following scopes can be used, setting values in the proper file (values will OVERRIDE what is in the root directory).

 ```
 GLOBAL                        -var-file=./../g.tfvars